OpenEvalProject/evals/manuscripts/elife-24573/v2/manuscript.md

 Thus, the mean firing rates of units during slow, on-beta timepoints and the continuous beta amplitude-to-spike rate mappings across tasks are different for many units.
 Given that the behavioral effect from neurofeedback-induced beta oscillations matches well with hypotheses claiming a movement-slowing role of beta oscillations during natural movements (Gilbertson et al., 2005), it was surprising that individual unit responses during beta activity were so different across tasks.

-## Beta oscillations during the NR task and CO task reflect a shift in neural population activity away from a movement onset state
+### Beta oscillations during the NR task and CO task reflect a shift in neural population activity away from a movement onset state

 While many individual units exhibit different spiking patterns during beta oscillations in the CO and NR tasks, population-level activity across the two tasks could still exhibit consistent patterns.
 Specifically, as increased beta oscillations during the NR task are correlated with slower MOT times, beta oscillations may reflect a shift in neural population patterns in a way that affects movement onset.
 To assess how similar or different CO and NR population patterns are with respect to movement onset, and how the presence of beta oscillations affects these patterns, we trained a classifier on a single day's CO population spiking activity to discriminate bins occurring pre and post movement onset (PreMO, PostMO).
 We then tested the classifier's performance on the same day's NR population spiking activity to assess first whether the same CO-trained classifier successfully distinguished PreMO and PostMO in the NR task, and second how the presence of beta oscillations influenced the separation of the two labeled classes.

 The approach used to discriminate PreMO and PostMO neural population activity was to train a logistic regression classifier on the first two-thirds of the CO spike counts.
 CO spiking activity was binned in 25 ms, each unit was z-scored according to its mean and standard deviation during the CO task, and each 25 ms bin was labeled PreMO or PostMO.
 A logistic regression classifier was trained on the binned spike counts with an additional two bins of history (number of spike features per observation equal to three times the number of neurons, and each three-bin observation is referred to as a ‘chunk’).
 The trained classifier yields the probability of each chunk being PreMO and PostMO.
 By setting a threshold on these probabilities we can assign predicted PreMO or PostMO labels.
 For example, if the threshold is 0.5 and the probability of an observation being PostMO is greater than 0.5, the chunk would be assigned as PostMO.
 For Monkeys G and C, the best classifier performance was obtained with thresholds equal to 0.5 and 0.315, respectively, and signed distances to this movement onset threshold (MO threshold) were computed to estimate how far away a chunk’s neural state was from the state of movement onset (see Materials and methods -- Classification of PreMO and PostMO in NR and CO tasks).
-We found that
+We found that actual PreMO and PostMO chunks exhibited significantly different distances to MO threshold for the held-out third of data from the CO task (Figure 7a, Blue: CO task, two-tailed Student’s t-test on mean within-day predicted probabilities for held-out CO PreMO and PostMO, Monkey G: n = 6, T = −20.899, p=4.65e-06, Monkey C (inset): n = 4, T-4.2711, p=0.0236, Combined across monkeys: n = 10, T = −4.1097, p=2.638e-03).
+Thus, population spike count chunks reliably encode before and after movement onset in the CO task.
+Note that Monkey G exhibited about an order of magnitude more reliable separation between PreMO and PostMO than Monkey C (y axis in Figure 7a), and this is likely because of the lower neural signal quality in Monkey C (implanted ~3 years prior to study without resolvable single or multi-units) than Monkey G (implanted only ~1 year prior to study, with resolvable single and multi-units).

 ![Figure 7.](https://cdn.elifesciences.org/articles/24573/elife-24573-fig7-v2.jpg)

 **Figure 7.:** (a) Distance to MO threshold for the CO (blue) and NR (red) tasks for PreMO and PostMO timepoints from Monkey G and Monkey C (inset).
 Bars less than and greater than zero indicate mean scores predicting PreMO and PostMO, respectively. (b) Example mean (s.e.m) of distance from MO threshold as a function of time to go cue for CO trials (black), high beta target NR trials (red), mid-high beta target NR trials (yellow), mid-low beta target NR trials (blue), and low beta target NR trials (green).
 At the go cue, distances to MO threshold are greatest for high beta target, and lowest for low beta targets. (c) Similar to (b) but aligned to MOT instead of go cue.
 Trials converge to MO threshold at MOT. (d–e) The mean distance from MO threshold for slow, preMO, off-beta and slow, preMO, on-beta timepoints during the CO (left) and NR (right) tasks for Monkey G and Monkey C, respectively.
-Individual lines connect mean off-beta and on-beta distances (s.e.m) for individual sessions.DOI: http://dx.doi.org/10.7554/eLife.24573.013
+Individual lines connect mean off-beta and on-beta distances (s.e.m) for individual sessions.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/24573/elife-24573-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** Top shows differences between classifier weight β1 for chosen and unchosen units (top) and chosen+ and chosen- units (bottom) for Monkey G (left) and Monkey C (right).
 Same layout for (b) beta-to-FR slope (as in Figure 6f–h), (c) CO task modulation, (d) mean firing rate, and (e) beta rhythmicity.
-Differences are assessed with Kruskal–Wallis test and reported along with sample sizes in Supplementary file 1. *p<0.05, **p<0.01, ***p<0.001.DOI: http://dx.doi.org/10.7554/eLife.24573.01410.7554/eLife.24573.015Figure 7—figure supplement 1—source data 1.Figure 7—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.24573.015
+Differences are assessed with Kruskal–Wallis test and reported along with sample sizes in Supplementary file 1. *p<0.05, **p<0.01, ***p<0.001.

 To assess whether the same spiking patterns were present during PreMO and PostMO in the NR task, the CO-trained classifier was used to predict the PreMO and PostMO labels of z-scored spiking activity chunks from NR trials.
 Note that in the NR task, chunks are labeled as ‘PreMO’ during the neurofeedback epoch of the NR task and before movement onset during the reaching epoch of the NR task, and labeled as ‘PostMO’ after movement onset during the reaching epoch.
 Given the differences in individual unit firing patterns across the CO and NR tasks (Figure 6), it is possible that the neural population activity also varies drastically across tasks and that the CO-trained classifier may not perform well when given NR population activity.
 Instead, we confirm that the same CO-trained classifier does yield significantly different distances to MO threshold for PreMO and PostMO chunks in the NR task (Figure 7a, Red: NR task, paired two-tailed Student’s t-test on mean within-day probabilities for CO PreMO and PostMO chunks, Monkey G: n = 6, T = −7.459, p=6.83e-04, Monkey C (inset): n = 4,T = −13.591, p=8.62e-04, Combined across monkeys: T = −3.6193, p=5.578e-03, n = 10).
 This finding validates that the population reliably encodes gross kinematics similarly across tasks despite the individual unit activity changes observed across tasks in the previous analysis.